frconor-ebook/meditations/_posts/2025-02-25-spirit-of-service.md

 "At times the Cross appears without our looking for it; it is Christ who is seeking us out.
-And if, by chance, before this unexpected Cross, which perhaps is therefore more difficult to understand, your heart were to show repugnance\...don\'t give it consolation.
+And if, by chance, before this unexpected Cross, which, perhaps, is therefore more difficult to understand, your heart were to show repugnance\...don\'t give it consolations.

-"And filled with a noble compassion, when it asks for them, say to it slowly, as one speaking in confidence, 'Heart: heart on the Cross!
+"And, filled with a noble compassion, when it asks for them, say to it slowly, as one speaking in confidence, 'Heart: heart on the Cross!
 Heart on the Cross!'"
 (J. Escrivá, *The Way of the Cross*, Fifth Station).